 One of the most expensive part of the funeral costs you’ll face is the burial.
 It’s the burial costs which lead to such a difference in average costs around the county.
 In some areas grave sites are in high demand, which automatically pushes the price up.
 More desirable locations within a cemetery, such as peaceful secluded areas, will also be more expensive.

-The average costs of burial funeral costs is quite shocking, with the average price in London being £7311.
+The average costs of burial funeral costs is quite shocking, with the average price in London being a staggering £7311.
 This fluctuates around the country, with an average burial costing £4596 in Yorkshire and the Humber, with Northern Island coming in “cheaply” at £2895.

 Cremations are much less than a burial funeral, however considering them as being cheap and affordable might by a mistake.
 According to SunLife, the average cost of a cremation is £3596.
 There’s also a less dramatic variation in cremation costs across the country, ranging from £4,591 in London to £3,049 in Wales.